 Our exposure to virtually every federal tax and securities law issue, coupled with the breadth of our state law experience, allows us to help our clients navigate virtually every type of municipal financing regardless of location, type of security, method of issuance or repayment mechanism.

 With almost any development or crisis in the municipal finance arena, whether it was the rise of variable rate demand tender bonds, the ebb and flow of guaranteed investment contracts and repurchase agreements, the use of swaps and other derivative products, the collapse of the auction rate securities market or the evisceration of municipal bond insurance – and most recently, municipal defaults, the resurrection of the direct placement and twinning of multiple subsidies with tax-exempt debt, our lawyers have been at the forefront on developing strategies to address our clients’ needs.
 The volume of our work in both governmental and private activity bonds earns us consistent ranking among other top firms for public finance.
-The Bond Buyer, the daily newspaper of municipal finance, reported in its Southeast Annual Mid-Year Review issue that McGuireWoods was the No. 1 bond counsel firm by number of deals in the Southeast for 2015 with a total sales volume of $2.5 billion.
+The Bond Buyer, the daily newspaper of municipal finance, reported that McGuireWoods was the No. 6 Bond Counsel in the Southeast for 2015 with a total sales volume of $2.5 billion.
 This region consists of Virginia, West Virginia, North Carolina, South Carolina, Tennessee, Texas, Kentucky, Florida, Georgia, Mississippi, and Louisiana.
 McGuireWoods was ranked as the No. 1 Bond Counsel in the state of Virginia with a total sales volume of $2.4 billion.
 In addition, the 2015 edition of U.S. News-Best Lawyers’ “Best Law Firms” named McGuireWoods “Law Firm of the Year” in Banking and Finance Law, placing it among the 20 U.S. firms with the most top-tier rankings.

 Our lawyers assist states, counties, cities, towns, economic development and pollution control authorities, housing authorities, community development authorities, service and utility authorities, sanitary districts, special taxing districts, joint powers authorities, public power agencies and other issuing entities in connection with the issuance of all types of obligations.